Stuck at $10K per Month: Why Nothing You Try Is Moving the Number

 Hours worked: 47

-Why it matters: She didn’t break $10K by marketing harder.
-She broke it by changing what she sold.
+She didn’t break $10K by pushing her marketing harder—she broke it by changing what she sold.

 Go Deeper: Bottleneck Audit and Clear Edge OS Framework for $5K–$15K/Month Operators